-To ensure a reliable water supply within the relocation site, a borehole with solar powered water pump has been strategically designed and positioned on-site.
+To ensure a reliable water supply within the relocation site, a borehole with solar-powered water pump has been strategically designed and positioned on-site.
 This borehole serves as the primary source of water, meeting the needs of both traders and visitors in the market.
+The water facility not only enhances the functionality of the relocation site, but also promotes hygiene and convenience for the traders and visitors, contributing significantly to the overall sustainability and operational efficiency of the market.

-• Waste management area
+Waste management area

 The design includes a dedicated area specifically allocated for the temporary storage and management of waste before it is collected and transported to the final disposal site.
 This designated waste management area is strategically located to minimize disruptions to the functioning of the market while ensuring efficient waste handling.
-A total of thirty-six (36) moveable trash bins have been proposed in this design to aid managing solid waste.
-The moveable trash bins will be placed between the available spaces provided between the sheds.

-Table 10-1 below shows the proposed design details of the relocation site.
+Table 10-1 below shows the proposed design details of the relocation site